 Of course Webb makes a play for Susan as he had already set his sights on her during the initial call.
 The two wind up in having an affair, until her husband John gets a clue that somethings going on.
 Susan ends it with Webb and he quits the police force.

-Webb concocts a plan to murder John making it look like he is accidentally shot dead during what would be thought to be another prowler incident.
+Webb concocts a plan to murder William making it look like he is accidentally shot dead during what would be thought to be another prowler incident.
 At the inquest John’s death is ruled an accident.

 Van Heflin plays a perfectly tightly wound psychopath who swarms and suffocates Evelyn Keye’s character Susan until she is trapped by his frightening obsessiveness with control and greed.
 The climax is quite intense as the pacing leaves you gasping for air a bit in that classic Losey bleak and nihilistic view of human nature that his is style.